rafalimaz/TMTools/README.md

 # TMTools

-**TMTools** is a helpfull chrome extension for Snellman's Terra Mystica moderator website.
+**TMTools** is a helpfull chrome extension for Snellman's Terra Mystica moderator [website](http://terra.snellman.net).
 Its is designed to provide some features which are still not implemented on original website like more sound alerts and more flexible filters.
 Also provides some graphs and statistics to help newcomers evaluate their overall improvement on the game.
-If you have suggestions, doubts or other stuff just contact me on `https://github.com/rafalimaz`
+If you have suggestions, doubts or other stuff just contact [me](https://github.com/rafalimaz)

 ### Motivation